ammanis/levelSight-simple-game-analytic-tool/docs/source/tech_overview.rst

 3. **Export/Integration**

-   - Facilitates exporting analyzed data to CSV or JSON formats for integration with external analytics platforms.
+   - Facilitates exporting analyzed data to file formats for integration with external analytics platforms.
    - Supports seamless data export for further processing and reporting.

 Technologies Used